mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 which make large amounts of money supporting commercial traffic in the region to seedy backwater ports where anything can be had for a price.
-There is a distinction to be drawn between a corporate- owned commercial port that exists to support the corporation’s ships (which are the main revenue earners) and a corporate freeport, which makes its money from the shipping that comes through.
+There is a distinction to be drawn between a corporate-owned commercial port that exists to support the corporation’s ships (which are the main revenue earners) and a corporate freeport, which makes its money from the shipping that comes through.
 Popular